Is becoming an elementary school teacher right for me?

 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming an elementary school teacher is the right career path?
-Take the free CareerExplorer career test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become an elementary school teacher or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become an Elementary School Teacher

 Teachers must have a minimum of a Bachelor's Degree in Elementary Education, and may be required to have majored in a specific content area, such as English or mathematics.
 It is advisable to find out the teaching requirements for your state, as requirements vary from state-to-state.